-Van Aert’s choice of ride was his team sponsor’s top race bike, the rim-brake Bianchi Oltre XR4, with Shimano shallow-section carbon-fiber rims (probably the same as what McLaughlin was running), oversized tubular tires, and Shimano’s Dura-Ace Direct Mount brake calipers.
-Bianchi does make a disc-brake version, and it appears that at least some members of the team ride the disc-brake version, so it’s hard to tell if the choice was van Aert’s or the team’s.
+Van Aert’s choice of ride was his team sponsor’s top race bike, the rim-brake Bianchi Oltre XR4, with Shimano shallow-section carbon-fiber rims (probably the same model as what McLaughlin was running), oversized tubular tires (probably 27mm wide), and Shimano’s Dura-Ace Direct Mount brake calipers.
+Bianchi does make a disc-brake version of this bike, and it appears that at least some members of the team ride the disc-brake version, so it’s hard to tell if the choice was van Aert’s or the team’s.

 Furthermore, the defending champion of Strade Bianche, Julian Alaphilippe, was taken out of contention by six flat tires.
 Pre-race favorite Mathieu Van der Poel was also felled by at least one flat.
 While flat tires aren’t caused by disc brakes, it’s fair to wonder if the inability to change wheels, or change them quickly, is what ended the race for these competitors.
 Most disc-brake bikes have thru-axles that are worked by Allen keys.
 Decunick-Quick Step, Alaphilippe’s team, taped wrenches to team bike seat posts at Paris-Roubaix in 2019 to speed up wheel changes.
 No evidence that that did this for Strade.
 Nor, does it appear, was the question even asked.
 Racers ride what the sponsors tell them to do; the advertising value is what matters, not the victory.